Suruks/flexi/README.md

 -sX: Speech style, from formal to informal;
 -dtX: Level of detail (how short or long will be the answer);
 -cX: Creativity level;
--dX: Technical complexity, X=0 means "explain like I'm 6 years old".
+-dX: Technical complexity (d0 means "explain like I'm 6 years old").

 #### Additional parameters:
 -steps: "Think step by step" (can lead to better results);